SunderB/cluster-tool/README.md

 | `closest_cluster_id`  | The nearest cluster to the star as found by DBSCAN |

 ### Statistics files (`*_stats.csv`)
-The first two clusters are the snapshot and the cluster id:
+The first two columns are the snapshot and the cluster id:

 | Name | Description |
 |------|-------------|